-Credit risk is managed by imposing restrictions on the maximum Loan-to-Value ratio and a minimum portion of mortgages with an NHG guarantee.
+Credit risk is managed by imposing restrictions on the maximum Loan-to-Value ratio.

-The restrictions as mentioned above are managed based on the Loan-to-Value ratio and a minimum portion of mortgages with an NHG guarantee when acquiring the mortgage receivables on the current date.
+The restrictions as mentioned above are managed based on the Loan-to-Value ratio when acquiring the mortgage receivables on the current date.

 For newly acquired mortgage receivables, restrictions imposed will apply on additional purchases of mortgage receivables.
 The measure that is taken: